 Shape-memory glasses are made from a metal alloy.
 Mostly, titanium and nickel .
 Their particularity?
 They always return to their original form, even if they twist.
 And this concerns both the bridge and the branches.

 This technology was first discovered in the 1960s by the US Navy, which used a metal alloy of this type for its thermal missile shields.
 It has been used in optics since the late 1980s, when Marchon eyewear purchased the patent for this material to create the Flexon eyewear .
-Since then, the brand has always marketed this product.
+Since then, the brand is still selling this product.

 What are the benefits of these glasses?